-Did you know that those who are active have an increased longevity and quality of life?
+Did you know an active older adult will have an increased longevity and quality of life?
 In fact, being active is one of the most effective means of promoting higher quality of life in older age.

 However, as you age, your fitness routine may begin to feel a little different, because you will experience many biological changes, and that’s normal!
 However, take heart, while you may experience change, it is safe, and healthy for older adults to participate in physical activity, and even recommended!